LukaMagics/PLS-SEM_with_plspm/README.md

 # PLS-SEM_with_plspm

-This repository is use example of plspm-python (https://github.com/GoogleCloudPlatform/plspm-python)
+This repository is use example of [plspm-python](https://github.com/GoogleCloudPlatform/plspm-python).